rufaromugabe/alex-chat-n8n/SESSION_DATABASE_MIGRATION.md

 - When user sends **first message** in a new chat → thread appears in sidebar immediately with title
 - When **assistant responds** → sidebar updates with last message in real-time
 - No database fetch needed - updates happen from the active chat's webhook response
+- Database is fetched when:
+  - App mount/reload
+  - After deleting a thread
+  - **When domain changes in dropdown** (loads threads for new domain + starts new chat)
 - Database is only fetched on app mount and after deletion

 ### Webhook Responsibilities: